 Welcome to KIDdish, an introduction to Religious School for all Pre-K, children 2-5 years old.

 This is a preschool class where you can meet new friends and build budding Jewish relationships that can blossom for years to come.
-During these classes there will be tons of hands-on art activities, spirited movement and music playground time, and fun Jewish learning.
-Field Trips will be held at Art & Soul Music School, Santa Rosa.
+During these classes there will be tons of hands-on art activities, spirited movement and music, playground time and fun Jewish learning.
+Field Trips will be held at Art & Soul Music Studio in Santa Rosa.

 Our KIDdish Teachers

 Hello!
 My name is Lily Louise Minkin.
 I was born and raised in Healdsburg, California.
 I attended local schools and furthered my education at Santa Rosa Junior College, then proceeding to Cal State Los Angeles with a study in Child Development.
 I have two older siblings.
 A brother who lives in Santa Rosa and a sister who lives in Israel.
 When I am not working, studying or spending time with my family, I enjoy a good game of tennis, attending sporting events and taking a role in community activities.
 I am greatly excited to join Shomrei Torah, in hopes I am able to provide the children with a healthy knowledge of traditions and an exciting outlook on religion through play, song, dance and art.